-- The uterus and ovaries are removed (called total abdominal hysterectomy and bilateral salpingo-oophorectomy).
+- The uterus and ovaries are removed (called total hysterectomy and bilateral salpingo-oophorectomy).
 This procedure is described in detail in a separate article.
 (See "Patient information: Abdominal hysterectomy (Beyond the Basics)".)

 - Fluid from the abdomen and any abnormal tissue in the pelvis or abdomen are evaluated to determine whether the cancer has spread outside of the uterus

 - The lymph nodes surrounding the uterus are examined.
 One of the first places that endometrial cancer spreads to is the lymph nodes.
 Swelling of the legs (lymphedema) affects approximately 5 to 40 percent of women with endometrial cancer following removal of lymph nodes.

 If surgery is not possible — If surgery is too risky, such as in elderly women and women with serious medical problems, radiation therapy alone may be recommended.

 The treatment of endometrial cancer depends on how likely it is that the cancer will come back after treatment.
 This risk is based on: